SuiCraftTeam/SuiCraft-Smart-Contracts/README.md

 The coin module in suicraft_user package will be published under the names of users who wish to issue their own fungible tokens.

-### registry
+### service

-The registry module in suicraft_service package emits events to track user key activities, such as issuing tokens, minting NFTs, or creating DAOs.
+The suicraft_service package emits events to track user activities, such as issuing tokens, minting NFTs, or creating DAOs, and charge service fee.

 ## Deployment

 1. Suicraft team publishes suicraft_service and gets its package-id.
-2. Users publish coin module depending on suicraft_service::registry from suicraft website.
+2. Users publish coin module depending on suicraft_service::coin_issuance from suicraft website.

 ## 📄 License